jagenjo/webglstudio.js/INSTALL.md

 ## Install LiteFileServer

-To install litefileserver follow this guide: [https://github.com/jagenjo/litefilesystem.js/blob/master/INSTALL.md](Guide to install LiteFileSystem)
+To install litefileserver follow this guide: [Guide to install LiteFileSystem](https://github.com/jagenjo/litefilesystem.js/blob/master/INSTALL.md)

 Check that your installation works by entering to the fileserver/ folder from your browser.